Giuliani says Trump team 'close' on deal for written questions, doesn't rule out Mueller sit-down: report

 Giuliani told Politico in an interview that in-person questioning hasn’t been ruled out.

-"I think we're pretty close to an agreement, maybe this weekend," Giuliani told the outlet.
+"I think we're pretty close to an agreement, maybe this weekend," Giuliani told the outlet in regards to a deal for written responses.

-Giuliani also said the two sides haven’t reached an agreement regarding questions on obstruction of justice.
+Giuliani also said the two sides haven’t reached an agreement about questions on obstruction of justice.
 He told the Associated Press earlier that they were “a no-go.”

 "We're very opposed to that [but] we're not closing it off 100 percent," Giuliani told Politico.
 "We don't want to mislead [prosecutors] and have them think it's easy, but we have also not closed our mind to it."